edgargle/thainsbook/README.md

 <code> PATCH api/v1/entries/{id} </code>
 * Use your JWT Token to update any specific entry
 * You may update any or all of the fields: <code>"title"</code>, <code>"content"</code> and <code>"entry_date"</code>
+* I suggest using this to just correct mistakes in your content or updating the title, as you would have to copy & paste everything back if you want to add more to your content/title.
+You should add a new entry for the same date if you want to write and add more.

 <code> DELETE api/v1/entries/{id} </code>
 * Use your JWT Token to delete any specific entry
+* Currently this is a hard delete, so be careful using this.
+Soft delete and undo delete feature will be added soon.

+## Planned Changes

+I have some updates planned in the future.
+I'll keep them here for information and reminders.

+* Text search functionality, on both title and content
+* Filtering by dates
+* Mood input (Being able to assign a mood, i.e. happy, sad, angry, to each journal entry)
+* Import and Bulk Import function (from csv or txt files)
+* Bulk Delete
+* Adding uploading of media functionality
+* Successfully added entries will return ID of newly added entry
+* Adding soft delete and undo functionality
+* OAuth functionality
+* Add sorting to the GET entries endpoint

 ## Installation